-“We must let go of the life we have planned, so as to accept the one that is waiting for us.” ~ Joseph Campbell
+“We must be willing to let go of the life we planned so as to have the life that is waiting for us.” ~ Joseph Campbell

 Dearest Daughter,

 I’m writing this anonymously out of respect for your privacy and mine, without knowing if you’ll ever read it.
-I pray you find it, and there is something that I shared in this letter that only you will recognize, that you will know this letter is specifically for you.
+I pray you do find it, though, and there is something that I share in this letter that only you will recognize, that you will know this letter is specifically for you.

 Campbell wrote that the hero’s journey often begins with a major wound, a defining moment that splits one’s world into two, a before and an after.
 You were given a terrible emotional and psychological wound that day.
 You did not choose it, and you did not deserve it.
-If some of the years since have felt like you’ve been wearing a mask and are wandering through a dark forest, I completely understand.
-The forest is 100% real.
+If some of the years since have felt like you’ve been wearing a mask and like you are wandering through a dark forest, I completely understand.
+The dark forest is 100% real.
 It is not your fault that you were sent into it, and so young.
-Loyalty can be demanded of a child in selfish ways that create fear.
-I’m not sharing this to ask you to sort any of it out.
-I say it because I want you to know: your experience matters.
-Your experience is seen.
-I see the complexity of what you’ve had to carry, and I don’t need you to resolve it before you return.
+Loyalty can be demanded of a child in aggressive, selfish ways that instill fear.
+I say this because I want you to know your experience matters.
+Your experience was and is seen.
+I see the complexity of what you’ve had to carry and live with, and I don’t need you to resolve it before you return.

 Here is what I want you to know: I’m always your mother.
+My love for you expects nothing and is safe.
 There is nothing you did that needs an apology.
 The door is open for you.
 It has always been open, and it will remain open.
-Campbell believed every hero’s journey ends with the return.
-The return is the coming back, transformed, to the place and the people who have been waiting.
-I’m waiting for you.
+Campbell believed every hero’s journey ends with a return.
+I dream of your return.
+The return is the coming back, transformed, to the place and the people who have been patiently waiting.
+I’m patiently waiting for you, sweetie.
 When you’re ready, whether that is tomorrow, next year, or ten years from now.
 I will meet you where you are at and as whatever feels reasonably possible and doable for you.

 I have so much faith in us.
 Real and sincere things don’t disappear; they wait quietly underneath everything else.
 Follow Your Bliss, Campbell said, and the universe will open doors where there were only walls.
 I believe one of those doors leads us back together, and I believe you will find your way in your own time.
-Until then, dear daughter, please know that you are loved very deeply, unconditionally, without end.
+Until then, please know that you are loved very deeply, unconditionally, and without end.
 You are thought of every single day.
-You are missed more than any letter could hold.
-And you are, and always will be, my daughter.
+You are in my heart and missed way more than any letter could hold.

 Mom